9 Great Investment Ideas For 2017 - Q2 Report

 Straight Path Communications

 Ruerd Heeg publishes an excellent service covering global net-nets.
 Unfortunately, he went with a short for this competition: Straight Path Communications (STRP).
 The pick demonstrates why shorting is both hard and potentially dangerous.
-A long can go down a maximum of 100%, but with a short there's no limit.
+A long can go down a maximum of 100%, but with a short, there's no limit.

-Ruerd believes Verizon (VZ) flushed $3 billion of its shareholders' money and AT&T (T) made a move solely to up the final cost to Verizon.
+Ruerd believes Verizon (VZ) flushed $3 billion of its shareholders' money, and AT&T (T) made a move solely to up the final cost to Verizon.
 This is a bid that dumbfounds Ruerd, as Verizon already owned an option to buy an "equally worthless" frequency for $200 million.
 The deal frenzy reminds Ruerd of 1929 and 1998-2001.
 That's an observation I share, as investors are exhibiting many of the same characteristics.

 Final Notes